memgraph/docs/docs/import-data/kafka/avro.md

 ## Example

-Let's assume we have following graph:
+Let's assume we have the following graph:

 (Graph schema)

-The graph translates into following Avro Schemas file:
+The graph translates into the following Avro Schema file:

 ```json
 profile_schema = """ {